By Post FIS, 1 Reading Lane, E8 1GQ

 As of 15th September Walk in appointments are not available.
 This is a national issue and has been raised with central government by Hackney's Mayor.

 Special Educational Needs and Disability updates

-Updated information on SEND services who work with families including current contact details and ammended ways of working can be found here: June 2020 - contacting SEND specialist teams...
+Updated information on SEND services who work with families including current contact details and amended ways of working can be found here: Contact SEND specialist teams...

 Explaining things are different and re-enforcing new or changing messages can be difficult.